US urging Central America to tackle poverty, corruption

 “We’re talking about saving lives, but that doesn’t mean in receiving a donation we will compromise our dignity as a nation,” he said at the news conference.

-The relative success of Costa Rica was a theme of the two-day visit.
+The relative success of Costa Rica was another theme of the two-day visit.
 Blinken noted the close ties between the countries, pointing out that 40% of the country’s export go to the U.S. and that 70% of the foreign direct investment comes from the U.S. Costa Rica is also a major tourist destination and, before the pandemic, hosted more American students than any other country in the hemisphere.

-On Wednesday, the secretary planned to visit a nongovernmental organization that provides children and families with recreational and educational activities.
+On Wednesday, Blinken was meeting in private with his Mexican counterpart, Marcelo Ebrard, and planned to visit a nongovernmental organization that provides children and families with recreational and educational activities.
 It’s the kind of organization that would get a piece of the $4 billion in the proposed aid package that the Biden administration does not want to give directly to government entities in the region.

 “It’s no accident that we’re here, and we’re here first,” Blinken said.
 “We have a remarkably strong partnership that is based on a foundation of shared values and shared perspective.”